 Belfast History School Trips & Tours

 With a wide range of History based visits, NST’s tour to Belfast is a great opportunity to explore Politics and Society in Northern Ireland first hand.
-Belfast also has a great choice of cultural visits to excite students studying a variety of topics including the newly opened Titanic Belfast® which has brought a new life to the Titanic Quarter.
+A history school trip to Belfast is ideal as the city also has a great choice of cultural visits to excite students studying a variety of topics including Titanic Belfast® which has brought a new life to the Titanic Quarter.

 Our sample itinerary provides you with an idea of the visits you can cover during your trip.
 We can tailor-make an itinerary to support your specific learning outcomes.

 |1||Transfer to Belfast.
 Guided tour of Shankill Road and Falls Road||Guided tour of Stormont Parliament Buildings||Bowling|

 |2||Titanic Belfast®||Visit the Ulster Museum and the permanent exhibition of 'The Troubles'||Transfer back to school|

 |Morning||Transfer to Belfast.
 Guided tour of Shankill Road and Falls Road|

 |Afternoon||Visit the Ulster Museum and the permanent exhibition of 'The Troubles'|

 Visit the world’s largest Titanic visitor experience at this fascinating museum in Belfast.
 Students don’t just learn, they become enthralled by full scale replicas and visually stunning displays through nine interactive galleries.

 These recommended guided tours will take in the history of two of the most affected areas of Belfast throughout the troubles.
 Spend a half day visiting significant parts of the Falls Rd including the International Wall, Bobby Sands Mural, Clonard Monastery and Bombay street, where the troubles erupted in 1969.
 Also, take a half day tour, with your guide, of the Shankill Road and visit the Peace Wall, Spectrum Centre and Shankill Estate Murals.